Asphalt Patch: How Long Does Asphalt Last?

 What is the life cycle of an asphalt roadway?

-An asphalt road typically lasts for about 25 years.
-The first 5 years, it’s in great shape.
-Then, it needs a bit of work like sealcoating and small repairs in the next 2 years.
-From year 7 to 15, it should get regular maintenance to keep it in good condition.
+An asphalt road usually lasts about 25 years.
+The first 5 years, it’s in excellent condition.
+Then, it needs some upkeep, like sealcoating and small repairs, in the next 2 years.

 How can I maximize the lifespan of an asphalt driveway?